ChengXin20200106/Efficient-Task-Driven-Video-Compression/README.md

 - **MS-RC**: Multi-Scale Residual Coding
 - **ILFE**: In-Loop Feature Enhancement

-In addition, a fidelity-aware joint optimization strategy is employed to coordinate bitrate, reconstruction fidelity, and downstream task performance.
-In the joint-training stage, a Charbonnier-based reconstruction objective is used together with adaptive objective weighting.
+In addition, we employ a fidelity-aware joint optimization strategy to coordinate bitrate, signal fidelity, and downstream task performance.
+During joint training, a Charbonnier-based reconstruction objective is used together with uncertainty-based adaptive objective weighting.

-The complete framework supports four representative downstream machine-vision tasks:
+The complete framework is evaluated on four representative downstream machine-vision tasks:

 - Action recognition
 - Semantic segmentation